scanoss/fossology/README.md

 This agent fingerprints all the files related to the upload and query information about each file on osskb.org server.
 Only fingerprints are sent, so your code keeps CONFIDENTIAL.

-Results from license information are stored on FOOSOlogy DB tables.
+Results from license information are stored on FOOSology DB tables.
 However, the agent places information about snippets or file matching on its own tables.

 To view File information from a scanned file, just click on the **_info_** tab.
 You will be presented with: